dario-digregorio/flutter_github_actions/README.md

 ![Flutter CI/CD](docs/flutter_cicd.png)
 ## Introduction

 If you're looking to streamline your Flutter app's deployment to the AppStore and PlayStore, you're in the right spot.
 We'll use Fastlane and GitHub Actions to automate our workflow.
 By the end of this tutorial, you'll have a automated pipeline that builds and deploys your Flutter app to your preferred App Stores.
-This Guide will skip all the setup and configuration of Fastlane and GitHub Actions, and will focus on the Flutter and Workflow specific parts of the setup.
+This guide will skip all the setup and configuration of Fastlane and GitHub Actions, and will focus on the Flutter and Workflow specific parts of the setup.

 Repository: [Flutter App CI/CD with Fastlane and GitHub Actions](https://github.com/dario-digregorio/flutter_github_actions)

 ## Prerequisites

-- A Flutter app (I'm assuming you've got this part covered 👀).
+- A Flutter app
 - Flavors and Environment Variables set up in your Flutter app.
 You can follow the [official Flutter guide](https://flutter.dev/docs/deployment/flavors) to set this up.
 - You should be able to build a release version for Android and iOS.
-You can follow the [Android guide](https://flutter.dev/docs/deployment/android) [iOS guide](https://docs.flutter.dev/deployment/ios) to set this up.
+You can follow the [Android guide](https://flutter.dev/docs/deployment/android) and [iOS guide](https://docs.flutter.dev/deployment/ios) to set this up.
 - A GitHub account with your app's repo.
 - Fastlane installed on your local machine.
 You can follow the [official Fastlane installation guide](https://docs.fastlane.tools/getting-started/ios/setup/).
 - AppStore and PlayStore accounts ready for deployment with your apps project setup.